NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 This is because actual CO2 value will be more.

-Semi-quantitative methodology means cost-effective estimations and the design cannot be used in a general way, only on a selective basis with known risks
+Semi-quantitative methodology means cost-effective estimations but the design cannot be used in a general way, only on a selective basis with known risks

 For example, semi-quantitative methodology can be used as a simple estimation tool for obtaining the numerical value of End-tidal Carbon Dioxide level (etCO2).